mrcrmn/docc/content/docs/settings.md

 ## Sidebar

-The sidebar, unfortunately, is not generated automatically but rather configured in your frontmatter and the `gridsome.config.file`.
+The sidebar, unfortunately, is not generated automatically but rather configured in your frontmatter and the `gridsome.config.js` file.
 Check out the [sidebar](/docs/sidebar/) section for more information.

 ## Next and Previous Navigation